 I have written down 3 Rules For Formulating Investment Goals:

 - Measure success by how you are performing to your selected index.
-If S&P500 is your index, then anything equal or better should be good.
+If the S&P 500 is your index, then anything equal or better should be good.
 That´s it.

 Rule 2 (Very important):

 - Track your dividend Income each month, each quarter and year.
-Will make you focus on dividend and not market fluctuations
+This will make you focus on dividend and not market fluctuations

 Rule 3 (Most important):

-- Track your Year to Year dividend income and growth.
-By comparing the dividend income from last year or any prior year, you will be able to see the effect of dividend growth and compaunding.
-This should be your main goal, and will aslo take away your focus from market fluctuations.
+- Track your Year-to-Year dividend income and growth.
+By comparing the dividend income from last year or any prior year, you will be able to see the effect of dividend growth and compounding.
+This should be your main goal, and will also take away your focus from market fluctuations.

-- For us dividend investors, who want a specific amount back from our investment through dividends, you have to know that specific amount.
-For me it´s around 500 000 – 600 000 NOK, which is around $60 000.
-By using rule 2, I can now say that as of now (30.04.2016) that means I must have around 12 000 000 NOK.
-This Yield on Cost will be different from time to time as it correlates with stock prices.
+- For dividend investors like us who want a specific amount back from our investment through dividends, you have to know that specific amount.
+For me, it’s around 500,000 to 600,000 NOK, which is around $6,000.
+By using Rule 2, I can say that as of now (30.04.2016) that means I must have around 12,000,000 NOK.
+This Yield-on-Cost will be different from time to time as it correlates with stock prices.

 But by using this as your target you will be able to navigate when we reach a bear market.
 All you need to do is to add as much money as you can so that the yield correlates with your goal.
 Simple, right?

-It would be awesome if more experienced investors would care to comment, because I´m also one of the novice investors that hasn´t experienced a ressesion.
+It would be awesome if more experienced investors would comment because I’m also one of the novice investors that hasn’t experienced a recession.
 Therefore this post might just be bullshit, but then again, maybe not.

-What do you thing about 3 Rules For Formulating Investment Goals?
-Please comment and join the discussion bellow so we can all learn from each other.
+What do you think about the 4 Rules For Formulating Investment Goals?
+Please comment and join the discussion below so we can all learn from each other.